Music Library Closed for Renovation

 John Mahard Rosborough

 The papers, books, and personal effects of John M. Rosborough (1878-1969), head of the University of Nebraska–Lincoln School of Music Theory Department (1910-1919) and then Dean of the School of Music (1919-1929), have been donated to the Music Library.
 While on the faculty of the School of Music, John Rosborough organized a choral group known as the "Great Cathedral Choir," which toured extensively during the thirties and attained a national reputation for its excellence.
 Much of the collection is concerned with the choir, its members, and its repertoire.
 The papers and books of John Rosborough represent a large segment of the history of Lincoln's and the University's musical life.
-Two items in Rosborough's personal library which were donated to the Music Library and are of particular interest are a copy of Jean Philippe Rameau's Traite de l'harmonie (Paris, 1722) and Vincenzio Panerai's Principii di musica (Firenze, ca. 1800).
-These are now shelved in the Rokahr Family Archive.
+Two items in Rosborough's personal library which were donated and are of particular interest are a copy of Jean Philippe Rameau's Traite de l'harmonie (Paris, 1722) and Vincenzio Panerai's Principii di musica (Firenze, ca. 1800).
+These are now in the Libraries catalog.

 Wagner Postcards